quinn-dougherty/DS-Unit-3-Sprint-1-Software-Engineering/SC/part7.md

 2. _future you_
 3. _not you_

-The goals of style enforcement and code review practices are to keep _all three of these parties satified_, **minimizing** stress for everyone.
+The goals of style enforcement and code review practices are to keep _all three of these parties satisfied_, **minimizing** stress for everyone.

 ### What I like to see
-When I'm reviewing code, I really like to see input and output types very clearly in docstrings. a method's docstring should make input and output extremely easy to read.
-The second thing that should pop out in a docstring is side effects.
-If state is mutated in the function (like `x+= foo` where `x` is some global variable, instance attribute, etc.) then a priority of a docstring is to alert me to this.
+When I'm reviewing code, I really like to see **input and output types** very clearly in docstrings.
+A method's docstring should make input and output extremely easy to read.
+The second thing that should pop out in a docstring is **side effects**.
+If *state is mutated* in the function (like `x+= foo` where `x` is some global variable, instance attribute, etc.) then a priority of a docstring is to alert me to this.
 After that, description of the computation in plain english is nice, but if i could only pick two, i'd pick type info and side effect info.

-### attributes I appreciate in a reviewer
+### Attributes I appreciate in a reviewer
 I think the most important piece of information a reviewer can give me is if my variable names are intuitive, legible, and useful.

 If you find my variables are too tearse and unhelpful, I want to know about it.
 If you think they're longer than necessary, then let's make them shorter.